CoffeeVampir3/Llama-3-Clean-Minimized/README.md

 Same hardware, modeling took:
 `Compiling took: 0.50 seconds -- Execution time: 0.57 seconds` x2 `Compiling took: 0.50 seconds -- Execution time: 0.58 seconds`

-There's about a 100% speedup if you count the compile time and a 200% speedup without counting it.
+There's about a 100% speedup if you count the compile time and a 200% speedup in terms of expected speedup.